-- Acceptable Political Targets: George W. Bush fared very badly, usually represented as being intellectually about six years old (when describing him leaving a letter behind for his successor, Barack Obama, to read, they suggested he would leave behind the letter C. With a footnote: C is for cat).
-Sarah Palin is taking over this role - see Standard Snippet below.
+- George W. Bush fared very badly, usually represented as being intellectually about six years old (when describing him leaving a letter behind for his successor, Barack Obama, to read, they suggested he would leave behind the letter C. With a footnote: C is for cat).
+Sarah Palin took over this role starting in 2008.

-- Nick Clegg (Deputy Prime Minister and leader of the Liberal Democrat party) is the current favourite target, with jokes usually around his credibility or conscience.
+- Nick Clegg (Deputy Prime Minister and leader of the Liberal Democrat party) was a favourite target, with jokes usually around his credibility or conscience.
 Or rather lack of either since he formed a coalition government with the Conservatives.

-- Sandi confronting a ground of misbehaving youths with "That will do!".
-The sat down and behaved for the rest of the journey.
+- Sandi confronting a group of misbehaving youths on a bus with "That will do!".
+They sat down and behaved for the rest of the journey.